-The Buyer Protection Policy is contained in Schedule 1 to the User Agreement from clause S9.1 onwards.
-We have changed the eligibility criteria for purchases that can be protected under the policy as follows:
+The Buyer Protection Policy is contained in Schedule 1 to the User Agreement.
+In clause S12.1(h), the list of items that are not eligible for protection under the Buyer Protection Policy now includes:

 Changes to the Combined Financial Services Guide and Product Disclosure Statement

 In clauses 18.3 and 18.14 of the Combined Financial Services Guide and Product Disclosure Statement, references to Turkey and the Turkish Lira have been removed as PayPal is no longer operational in Turkey.